 - 12.1 A 'dual income tax system' is a system where capital income is taxed separately (at lower rates) from labour income. - 12.2 The tax systems in the Nordic countries are generally described as 'dual income tax systems': high progressive tax rates are applied to labour income (for example, salaries, wages) while relatively low tax rates are generally applied to capital income (for example, interest, capital gains).
-In contrast, New Zealand's income tax system is more of a 'comprehensive income tax system', under which capital income is generally taxed at the same rate as labour income, although there are some notable exceptions (for example, PIE income is taxed at a top rate of 28%, and capital gains not specified in legislation as taxable are generally non-taxable). - 12.3 According to Sørensen (2005), a pure dual income tax system has the following features: - A flat uniform personal tax on all forms of capital income (including capital gains), levied at a rate equal to the corporate income tax rate. - Full relief for the double taxation of corporate equity income. - A broad tax base for capital income and corporate income.
+In contrast, New Zealand's income tax system is more of a 'comprehensive income tax system', under which capital income is generally taxed at the same rate as labour income, although there are some notable exceptions (for example, portfolio investment entity62 income is taxed at a top rate of 28%, and capital gains not specified in legislation as taxable are generally non-taxable). - 12.3 According to Sørensen (2005), a pure dual income tax system has the following features: - A flat, uniform personal tax on all forms of capital income (including capital gains) levied at a rate equal to the corporate income tax rate.